godotengine/godot-docs/classes/class_animationnodetransition.rst

 Description
 -----------

-Simple state machine for cases which don't require a more advanced :ref:`AnimationNodeStateMachine<class_AnimationNodeStateMachine>`.
+State machine for cases which don't require a more advanced :ref:`AnimationNodeStateMachine<class_AnimationNodeStateMachine>`.
 Animations can be connected to the inputs and transition times can be specified.

 Tutorials
 ---------